-A simple search might be to locate an object from a table, given a search term that the user enters in the 'Search Term' field, such as:
+A simple search might be to locate an object from a table, given a search term that the user enters in the 'Search Term' field; for example:

-SELECT FROM t_object WHERE NAME='<Search Term>'

-In the WHERE statements you can also use #xxx# macros as string replacers, so that the same search can be used by different people in different environments.
+SELECT FROM t_object WHERE Name='<Search Term>' (also see the <Search Term> row in the table)) In the WHERE statements you can use #xxx# macros as string replacers, so that the same search can be used by different people in different environments.
 These macros are all case-sensitive.
 They include:

-Macro Description #Author# Takes the user name from the 'Author' field in the 'Preferences' dialog 'General' page, so the defined search can be performed on objects created by that user (this value can be manually re-set in the 'Preferences' dialog). #Branch# Gets the IDs of the child Packages of the currently-selected Package, working recursively down to the lowest level of sub-Package.
-For example:
+Macro Description #Author# Takes the user name from the 'Author' field in the 'Preferences' dialog 'General' page, so the defined search can be performed on objects created by that user (this value can be manually re-set in the 'Preferences' dialog).
+This must be used within a string. #Branch# Gets the ID of each child Package under one or more parent Packages, working recursively down to the lowest level of